Email Batching for Productivity: How to Reclaim Hours of Lost Focus

 • Email batching reduces daily stress by consolidating inbox checks into two to four scheduled blocks [3].

-• Attention residue from email checking can linger for over 20 minutes after switching back to focused work [1].
+• Attention residue from email checking can persist after switching back to focused work, reducing performance on the new task [1].

 • Email interruptions impose measurable time costs on task completion, with a typical task taking one-third longer when interrupted by incoming messages [4].